 In addition to our regular services and events we now have details for Lent, below.
 All are welcome at all of these events.

 The parish newsletter for St. Clement's is produced each Sunday.
 To see a recent copy click here.

 The monthly magazine produced by St.Clement's editorial team is filled with interesting articles, insights into parish life and many useful facts, the magazine can be bought from St. Clement's Church.
 Click here to download.

-Stations of the Cross, 8th March—5th April: Wednesdays, immediately following 7.30pm Mass
+Stations of the Cross, Up to and including 5th April: Wednesdays, immediately following 7.30pm Mass

 Saint Clement's Church is committed to Safeguarding and has a nominated Safeguarding Officer.

 On 28th February we were thrilled to hear that two of our local students have been announced as Winner and Highly Commended in the 2017 Royal Opera House Challenge, in the Marketing Strategy and Design category.
 Both students are from South Essex College, Southend Campus; Lee Lawrence is the Winner in this category.
 Lee's poster design can be seen on the screen in the photo to the right, during the Private View held recently at St. Clement's Church in Leigh-on-Sea, while Velda Pond is Highly Commended in this category.
 Congratulations to Lee, Velda and to all of our students who have worked so hard on the Challenge this year.